 - Antimicrobial resistance and antimicrobial stewardship in neonatal and paediatric care

 - Collateral damage of Covid-19 on child health.

-The KEY MESSAGES are now available in English.
-A translation in French will be available soon.
 Useful resources on these topics are available (for MSF staff only) on the MSF Paediatric Working Group SharePoint.

 All the presentations are available on You Tube, as well as the PAED Talks and other videos that we presented during the event.

 All the Posters presented during the event are available on ResearchGate (open access).

 The key messages and recommendations from the meeting relate to MSF operations, MSF field activities, topics urgently requiring advocacy, research needs, to improve quality and facilitate the delivery of paediatric care and outcomes in humanitarian settings.

 > Click here to read the key messages in French (version française)